 Arctic Digital Detox

-Susanne Korsvoll, Head of Digital at Unlimited Travel Group and one of the participants of the expedition cruise with Sea Endurance 18-25 May, is writing about seven days at sea without any internet access.
+Susanne Korsvoll, Head of Digital at Unlimited Travel Group and one of the participants of the expedition cruise with M/S Quest in May 2018, is writing about seven days at sea without any internet access.

 As part of the digital generation I am constantly connected, often looking for the perfect selfie and with a sense of FOMO (Fear of Missing Out), probably rarely 100 percent present in the moment.
 Seven days at the Arctic Ocean honestly feels a bit scary, but very exciting too, what will happen during a true digital detox?
 Maybe you learn something, maybe it is even good for you.